-If your child is not admitted, it may mean the school doesn't have the facilities or expertise to meet your child's needs.
-In that case, the school wouldn't be right for your child anyway.
+If your child is not admitted, it may mean the school doesn't have the facilities or expertise to meet your child's needs at this time.
+In that case, the school wouldn't be the right fit for your child anyway.

 Keep notes on every conversation you have, and look for consistency in the answers.
 This information should help you narrow your list of possible schools.

-Review each school's website (links are provided via the ISSL website) and request an admissions packet.
+Review each school's website (find links here) and request an admissions packet.
 Don't hesitate to call the admissions office with questions, even if you're not sure whether you plan to apply to the school.
 It is in everyone's interest to help you ensure that the school is a good fit for your student.
 Here are just some of the questions you may want to ask:

 - What is the school's mission or educational philosophy?